 For more info, see Create a Records Center.

 Use a BI site to store, manage, share, and view business reports, scorecards, and dashboards.
 A BI Center site has certain characteristics that set it apart from other kinds of sites that include pre-built lists and libraries designed specifically for BI content, access to PerformancePoint Services content (for on premises customers), sample files, and links to helpful information about BI tools.

 For more info, see Create, share, and consume BI content in a BI Center site.

 Use the Search Center site to provide a way for users to search the site and view search results.
-A Search Center site is the top-level site of a site collection that a farm administrator creates by using the Enterprise Search Center or Basic Search Center template.
+A Search Center site is the top-level site of a site collection that a farm administrator creates.

-When you create a Search Center site a default search home page and default search results page are created.
-Also, if you used the Enterprise Search Center template, pages known as search verticals are created that can be customized for searching specific content, such as people, conversations, and videos.
+SharePoint Online by default comes with a Basic Search Center site, which has a default search home page and a default search results page.
+If you replace your Basic Search Center with an Enterprise Search Center, pages known as search verticals are created that can be customized for searching specific content, such as people, conversations, and videos.
 These pages display search results that are filtered and formatted for a specific content type or class.